 We know you’re probably thinking, they cook together all the time for their blog.
 But carving out time for date night at home means no recipe development, no testing, no styling, no photographing, no editing and no writing for Chef Sous Chef.
 Date night at home means not waiting to be seated and not being interrupted by your waiter; it means getting back to just the two of us, back to the start of us cooking together, and back to us as a couple or simply Philip and Mystique.

 While date night at home is healthier and cheaper, spending it in at home with your partner can be an intimate evening.
 There’s something sensual about playing with ingredients, sautéing and tasting, the process of cooking together, setting the table and enjoying your meal, all while post-dinner Netflix and chill awaits you.

-Just like dinner at a restaurant or tickets to show, date night at home is an experience and can make a big impact in rekindling the romance between you and your significant other.
+Just like dinner at a restaurant or tickets to a show, date night at home is an experience and can make a big impact in rekindling the romance between you and your significant other.
 Here are a few fun tips for making date night at home in the kitchen one of your favourite date nights ever:

 Channel Your Inner Chef and Sous Chef

 It’s also a great way to equally divide the fun tasks like chopping and stirring from the not-so-fun tasks like washing and drying the dishes.
-Plus, role playing Chef and Sous Chef does have its own perks of being the ultimate foreplay (just be sure to turn off the burners before you head to the bedroom).
+Plus, role-playing Chef and Sous Chef does have its own perks of being the ultimate foreplay (just be sure to turn off the burners before you head to the bedroom).

 Dress to Impress

 Just because you’re spending the evening in doesn’t mean it’s okay to lounge around in your pjs and slippers.
 Treat your date night at home as an actual date night, and make the night and yourself feel special by getting dressed up, putting flowers in a vase and opening a nice bottle of wine.